An Angry Crowd in Lystra

 But the problem was that people were excited about the wrong thing!
 Instead of glorifying God and Jesus, they began worshipping Paul and Barnabas because they believed they were gods.
 More and more people started worshipping Paul and Barnabas just like they had worshipped the other idols in their city.
 The crowd even called them the names of their gods, Hermes and Zeus.

 But some people did not follow the crowd.
 They believed what Paul had been saying about Jesus.
-While they were gathered around Paul, they realised Paul was not dead.
-He got up and went back into the city.
+They thought Paul was dead and gathered around him.

 top